KOSASIH/economic-queens-tech/README.md

 # economic-queens-tech
-EmpowHerNet's Dawn - A New Era of Women's Economic Empowerment.
+A New Era of Women's Economic Empowerment.